jay13jay/jay13jay/README.md

 - 👋 Hi, I’m @jay13jay
-- 👀 I’m interested in python, javascript/react golang, CI/CD pipelines, and pentesting/security research
+- 👀 I’m interested in Go, Python, Javascript/React, CI/CD pipelines, and security research
 - You can find my gitlab with more projects [here](https://gitlab.com/jhax)
 - 📫 How to reach me:
   - Email: jhaxllc@gmail.com